Febuary 7th 2023 Update: Peachiie Shop has changed it's name! It is now JellyPinch!

 This next digi-view is with Peachiie Shop, a brand that has been evolving for many years!

-Gen - Owner of Peachiie Shop / Artist of Fawnbomb
+Gen - Owner of JellyPinch (formerly Peachiie Shop) / Artist of Fawnbomb

 Gen and I met a long time ago!!
 I don't remember when specifically we started knowing each other more, but I remember at the Anime North Halloween event in 2011 was the first time I discovered her booth with handmade goodies!
 She has also modeled for GHOST GiRL GOODS back in 2015 for my first official fashion show!!